From Packets to Pictures: Network Visualizations for DFIR

 A good PCAP visualization does not tell you what happened by itself.
 It tells you where to look.
 The finding still has to be backed by packets: timestamps, flows, protocols, payload indicators, and host relationships.

 Use topology to find relationships.
 Use flow views to quantify movement.
-Use treemaps to spot protocol shifts.
-Use heatmaps and histograms to test automation.
-Use GeoIP and IP-space maps to add external and subnet context.
+Use the protocol-over-time view to spot protocol shifts and test timing.
+Use GeoIP and ASN context for external destinations.
 Then go back to the packet details and write only what the evidence supports.

 At apackets.com, the goal is to make that workflow faster: upload a PCAP, inspect the visual shape of the traffic, pivot into protocol details, and keep the final conclusion tied to observable network evidence.